CNSLabs/agreements-data-standard/README.md

 }
 ```

-See [grant-agreement-vc-wrapped.json](./definition/templates/grant-agreement-vc-wrapped.json) for a complete example of a wrapped agreement.
+See [grant-agreement-vc-wrapped.json](./templates/grant-agreement-vc-wrapped.json) for a complete example of a wrapped agreement.
+See [verified-credential-eip712.schema.json](./schemas/verified-credential-eip712.schema.json) for the wrapper format.

 ## Getting Started